-3. In line with the principals of 'Well-maintained Highways - Code of Practice for Highway Maintenance', guidance for tree inspections has been modified in light of particular local circumstances and the relative risks and consequences associated with these.
-The characteristics of the regime, including the frequency of inspection, items to be recorded, and the nature of response are defined by this Policy, which is set in context of Lincolnshire County Council's overall policy and maintenance strategy.
-In addition, this guidance has considered the draft British Standards proposals (BS 8516:2008 Recommendations for Tree Safety Inspections).
+- 1.5 In line with the principals of "Well-maintained Highways Code of Practice for Highway Maintenance", guidance for tree inspections has been modified in light of particular local circumstances, and the relative risks and consequences associated with these.
+The characteristics of the regime, including the frequency of inspection, items to be recorded, and the nature of response are defined by this Policy, which is set in context of Lincolnshire County Council"s overall policy and maintenance strategy. - 1.
+In addition, this guidance has taken into account the draft British Standards proposals (BS 8516:2008 Recommendations for Tree Safety Inspections).

-Policy
+20 Overall Aims

+This document seeks to find a balance between managing the risks associated with highway trees where the County Council has responsibility whilst preserving arboricultural resources.
+This is achieved by maximising the utilisation of the resources that are needed to manage the trees through efficient systems and processes.

+2.2 The primary objectives are to:

+- Increase public safety. - Establish objectives and policy for county council members and officers for trees owned or managed by the county as part of its highway maintenance obligations. - Establish an inspection regime using a risk-based approach to minimise the risk of personal injury or damage to property arising from the presence of any tree on highway land. - Conserve, protect and maintain the county's tree resources.

+3.0 Purpose of Tree Inspections

-- 4. This document seeks to find a balance between managing the risks associated with highway trees where the Council has responsibility and preserving arboricultural resources.
-This is to be achieved by maximising the utilisation of the resources that are needed to manage the trees through efficient systems and processes. - 5.
-The primary objectives are to: increase public safety; establish objectives and policy for county council members and officers for trees owned or managed by the county as part of its highway maintenance obligations; establish an inspection regime using a risk-based approach to minimise the risk of personal injury or damage to property arising from the presence of any tree on highway land; and to conserve, protect and maintain the county's tree resources. - 6.
-Definitions.
-The following definitions apply to this policy: - a.
-Tree inspections.
-Tree inspections are designed to identify trees that have the potential to cause danger or serious inconvenience to users of the highway network or wider community.
-Councillors are to inspect all trees whilst walking in the Parish and inform the Clerk in writing if further action is required. - b.
-Highway tree.
-For the purpose of this policy, a highway tree is any tree planted along the public highway with the potential to fall or cause damage to the highway or adjacent property.
-As a general rule, hedges, trees growing in the hedgerow and the ditches in front of them, are owned by the adjoining landowner; they are seldom the Council's responsibility.
-However, trees and undergrowth growing in the highway verge are the responsibility of the Council. - c.
-Hazard tree.
-In order for a tree to become a hazard, there has to be a target that can be affected by the hazard.
-The target could be an object, structure, person or anything else in the area.
-Therefore, a defective tree in the middle of the woods or in an open field, away from paths or public use areas does not necessarily have to be considered a hazard.
-A hazard tree may have a structural defect that could cause the tree, or a portion of it, to fail.
-Alternatively, it may be damaging property through the action of its roots or branches.
-Other hazards could include trip hazards through exposed raised roots, slip hazards from fallen leaves, pedestrian injury from low branches, vehicular damage from branches overhanging carriageways or from ingestion of poisonous fruits by children or animals who may not be aware of the danger.
+- 3.1 Tree inspections are designed to identify trees that have the potential to cause danger or serious inconvenience to users of the highway network or wider community. - 3.2 For the purpose of this policy, a highway tree is any tree planted within public highway with the potential to fall or cause damage to the highway or adjacent property. - 3.3 As a general rule, hedges, trees growing in the hedgerow, and the ditches in front of them, are owned by the adjoining landowner.
+They are seldom the County Council's responsibility.
+However, trees growing in the highway verge as well as undergrowth on the verge are matters for the county. - 3.4 Inspections to be made by all Councillors whilst walking in the parish and fed back to Clerk In writing for further action if applicable.

-Public safety and risk management
+4.0 Public safety and risk management